Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 * What does "personality archetype" mean?
 It would just be a guess for most.
 * Including the game (The Sims 2) is irrelevant---this is a recurring family that stays the same---so it's noise that could be removed.
-* Asking 2 questions in 1 question isn't great.
+* Asking 2 questions in 1 question isn't great ...
-* But giving 1 point for 4 bits of information is terrible.
+* ... but giving 1 point for 4 bits of information is downright terrible.

 A rewrite might be something like,